 - “Surly Girl Saloon.”
 Columbus, OH.
 (2007)

 “Coastal Baseball: Getting Their Mojo Working.”
 Grand Strand Magazine (April-May 2017).
 A look back at the Chanticleers’ College World Series Championship, a run fueled by talent, togetherness—and a few lucky charms and superstitions.

 “Fired Up, Ready to Go.”
 Myrtle Beach Weekly Surge.
 (September 25, 2014).
 A retrospective on the 1989 Conway (SC) football boycott.

 “A Salute to the Tourist.”
 Grand Strand Magazine.
 (April 2013).
 Why Myrtle Beach is like one big Chuck E. Cheese’s, and why that’s a good thing.

 “Knights of the Napkin: Waiters as Class-Enforcers in David Copperfield.”
 Victorians Institute Journal VIJ Digital Annex 39.
 (2012).
 If you’re wondering how Victorian-era waiters both enforce and reinforce the class system that keeps them stagnate, then I’m your man, and this is your paper.

-REPRINTED IN JOURNALS AND ANTHOLOGIES
+REPRINTED IN MAGAZINES, JOURNALS, AND ANTHOLOGIES

 “This Machine No Longer Kills Fascists (Did it Ever?).”
 Reprinted in ĕm: A Review of Text and Image 2 (2013).